renard162/BeeColPy/README.md

 	initialization or during scout events.
 This option usually helps the algorithm stability because, in rare cases, NaN values can lock the algorithm in a infinite loop.
-	Obs.: NaN protection can lock algorithm in infinite loop if the function has too many values of domain returning NaN.
+    Obs.: NaN protection can drastically increases calculation time if analysed function has too many values of domain returning NaN.

 Methods